murakas82/githomework/README.md

-# githomework
+# Week 48
-- today is friday!!!
-- Today is Saturday!!!
-- Today is Sunday
+- Today is Monday!!!